Selecting time-series hyperparameters with the artificial jackknife: Empirical application

+As for its standard implementation, when $\alpha=1$ and $\alpha=0$ the function is equivalent to the LASSO \citep{tibshirani1996regression} and ridge \citep{hoerl1970ridge} penalties.
+These penalties perform differently depending on the empirical setting in which they are employed.
+LASSO gives a sparse representation of the model and thus a simple regression in few predictors.
+Ridge does not select subsets of regressors, but it shrinks all of them jointly.
+The ability of LASSO in selecting the same covariates over time is rather poor when some of them are highly correlated.
+This is extensively described in \cite{zou2005regularization}.

-With respect to the standard elastic-net penalty, \autoref{eqpenen2} includes an extra hyperparameter to penalise more distant lags.
-This idea is commonly used in time series.
-A clear parallel can be made by looking at Bayesian VARs with Minnesota priors \citep{doan1984forecasting, litterman1986forecasting}.
-In stationary settings, this set of priors shrinks the vector autoregression toward a white noise (i.e., it shrinks the coefficients to zero) and penalises more distant lags.
-The model in \autoref{eqen2} would give a similar output for $\alpha=0$.
-However, differently from a standard Bayesian VARs with Minnesota priors, it can also give a sparse representation of the model.
+For $0 < \alpha < 1$ the model allows for a sparse model and benefits from the co-movement of correlated predictors.
+With respect to the standard elastic-net, the penalty function in \cref{ch1:eq:elasticnet_pure} includes $\beta$, an additional hyperparameter.
+If $\beta > 1$, then $\mathcal{P}(\underline{\vect{\theta}}, \vect{\gamma})$ penalises more coefficients referring to distant points in time.
+This idea is commonly used in time series and a simple parallel can be made by looking at Bayesian VARs with Minnesota priors \citep{doan1984forecasting, litterman1986forecasting}.
+Indeed, in stationary settings, this set of priors shrinks the vector autoregression toward a white noise (i.e., it shrinks the coefficients to zero) and penalises more distant lags.
+The penalty in \cref{ch1:eq:elasticnet_pure} is similar in spirit, but it allows for a sparse representation of the model and for the use of moving average coefficients.

-When $\alpha=0$ the estimation is straightforward since the penalty is differentiable.
-However, for $0< \alpha \leq 1$ this is no longer the case, due to the LASSO component of the elastic-net penalty.
-Algorithms to estimate VARs when $\alpha=1$ are discussed in \cite{kock2015oracle}, \cite{cavalcante2017lasso}, \cite{barigozzi2018nets} and similar ideas could be generalised for any $\alpha$.
-However, these methods are not directly compatible with missing observations in the measurements which is a crucial issue for this paper, since missing values are used to define the artificial jackknife.

-The estimation method used in this paper builds on the approximation proposed in \cite{fan2001variable} and \cite{hunter2005variable}.
-Suppose that an initial value for the coefficients $\vect{\Psi}^0$ is given.
-The LASSO component of the penalty in \autoref{eqpenen2} is

-for $\psi_{j} \approx \Psi_{i, j}^{0}$ and a small $\varepsilon > 0$.
-This local quadratic approximation makes the LASSO component differentiable with respect to the VAR coefficients.
-Also, it is easy to employ within iterative algorithms, wherein the coefficients in the $k$-th iteration provide satisfactory initial values for the procedure in the $(k+1)$-th iteration.
-For instance, the elastic-net penalty for the $(k+1)$-th iteration of a generic iterative algorithm is